BahaaAlnabeeh/Rentoo-App/README.md

 # Rentoo-App

-Rentoo app
-It is a unique application that provides an integrated solution for residential and commercial rentals, It was programmed using Flutter framework with APIs to make the application available on both the Android and IOS.
+Rentoo app is a unique application that provides an integrated solution for residential and commercial rentals, It was programmed using Flutter framework with APIs to make the application available on both Android and IOS.

 Has many features, including:
 * Providing many rental services (cars, apartments, chalets, workspaces).